Residency

 Why Do We Collect Residency Information?

-The Mississippi Community College Board requires our college to collect residency information on our students.
-Upon review of your admission application, your state residency will be determined.
-Students who are classified as non-Mississippi residents will be subject to out-of-state tuition and fees.
+Under state law (MCA 37-103-3), the Mississippi Community College Board requires our college to collect residency information on our students.
+Upon review of your admission application and admission-related documents, your residency will be determined.
+Students classified as a Non-Mississippi Resident and/or a Non-US Resident will be subject to out-of-state tuition and fees.

-For questions or assistance, please call our Office of Admissions and Records at 601-857-3212 or refer to our online college catalog.
+For questions or assistance, please contact the Office of Admissions at 601-857-3212 or Records@hindscc.edu.

 Establishing Mississippi Residency: 20 or Younger